-While there was little pressure to advance water supply technology in the pre-modern period, the sector benefited from water management techniques developed for mining in central Europe.
+While there was little pressure to advance water supply technology in the early modern period, the sector benefited from water management techniques developed for ore mining in central Europe.
 Pumping drinking water from rivers represented an important technological advance in the development of water supply, benefitting from the application of the piston pump to mine drainage.
-Central European towns began to be supplied with drinking water as a side benefit of sophisticated drainage systems, in the case of Banská Štiavnica in Slovakia from the local silver mines.
+Central European towns began to be supplied with drinking water as a side benefit of sophisticated arrangements for draining mines, as in the case of the local silver mines of Banská Štiavnica in Slovakia.

-In the 14th century complex lifting systems were being constructed in north German towns to take advantage of easily accessible river water.
-By the early 15th century various north German cities including Augsberg, Bremen and Danzig had built water wheels, mounted under bridges, working piston pumps to raise river water to storage cisterns.
+In the 14th century complex lifting mechanisms were being constructed in German towns to take advantage of easily accessible river water.
+By the early 15th century Augsburg, Bremen and Danzig had mounted water wheels below bridges to work piston pumps, raising river water up to storage cisterns.
 The oldest water system in central Europe is probably the Rotes Tor (Red Gate) in Augsburg, built in 1416.
-It housed reciprocating pumps driven by three water wheels to raise river water to different holding towers and distribute it to three monumental fountains.
+It housed reciprocating pumps driven by three water wheels to lift river water to different holding towers and distribute it to public fountains.
 The system was well-known and influential (Kluger 2013).
-Cities in Bavaria including Augsburg, Munich and Nuremberg also built gravity-fed water and waste networks in the 15th century using water from the Alps, with Renaissance hydraulic techniques drawn from Italy.
+Cities in Bavaria including Augsburg, Munich and Nuremberg also built gravity-fed water and waste networks in the 15th century using water from the Alps, drawing on Renaissance hydraulic techniques from Italy.
 The first aqueduct carrying water to Munich was built in 1422.
 After 1511, the city erected well houses where water was pumped up to the top of a tower and distributed via pipes to private households (Winiwarter 2016).

-Piston pumps worked by water wheels raised river water up to the Roten Tor (Red Tower) in Augsburg, Germany: Upper Brunnenmeisterhaus (left), Kleiner Wasserturm (middle) and Großer Wasserturm (right).
-Creative Commons
+Piston pumps worked by water wheels raised river water up to the Roten Tor in Augsburg, Germany: Upper Brunnenmeisterhaus (left), Kleiner Wasserturm (middle) and Großer Wasserturm (right).
+Photo: Creative Commons

-A pumped system was constructed by a Dutch water engineer to raise water from the River Thames in London in 1582, two tidal waterwheels under London Bridge working a series of bucket pumps, and two more were built for the Chelsea Water Works on the north bank in 1726, forcing river water to a higher reservoir for distribution (Grudgings 2014).
+A pumped system was constructed by a Dutch water engineer to raise water from the River Thames in London in 1582, two tidal waterwheels under London Bridge operating a series of bucket pumps, and two more were built for the Chelsea Water Works on the north bank in 1726, forcing river water to a higher reservoir from which it could flow to customers (Grudgings 2014).